bollu/tinyfort/README.md

 ```

 ### Interpreter stuff
-- prog7 seems to have been lost???
-WTF
 - prog8 glitches
 - prog10 also glitches
 - prog11, prog12 have a bug related to arguments